david-mcafee/TypeCo/docs/README.md

 ### Wireframes

-This app will consist of a single screen with game board, game controls, and nav links to the Github, my LinkedIn, and the About modal.
+This app will consist of a single screen with a game board, game controls, and nav links to the "About" modal.
 Game controls will include Start, Stop, Reset, and the full keyboard by which to destroy missiles.

 General implementation details and styling of the game: